echronos/echronos/components/mpu-armv7m/docs.md

 This configuration item is a boolean with a default of false.
 When true, memory protection capabilities of the RTOS are enabled.
 The protection policies enforced depend on the rest of the memory protection configuration items.
-If no other configuration options are set, every task only has access to it's own stack.
+If no other configuration options are set, every task only has access to its own stack.
 Memory protected systems must be compiled with a special set of flags, so ensure that that the correct build scripts are used by the system to avoid strange error messages when memory protection is enabled.

 ### `verbose_protection_faults`